LQR-CBF-RRT*: Safe and Optimal Motion Planning

-\begin{rem} The assumption on the sets of initial state $\mathcal{X}_{\mathrm{init}}$ and goal state $\mathcal{X}_{\mathrm{goal}}$ are required because the CBF constraints \eqref{eq:hocbf} are checked at every time steps during edge extension.
-If the assumption does not hold, there's a probability such that certain states $x_{\mathrm{init}},x_{\mathrm{goal}}$ will be rejected, and the state trajectory will never reach the goal.
-We can ensure the assumption holds by choosing appropriate HOCBF hyper-parameters. \end{rem} \begin{lem} \cite{li2016asymptotically} Given two trajectories $\phi$ and $\phi'$, as well as a period $T \geq 0$, such that $\phi(0)=\phi'(0)=x_{\mathrm{init}}$, the trajectories can be bounded by control
+\begin{rem} The assumption on the sets of initial state and goal state are required to ensure the existence of a solution.
+Without such assumption, there's a probability such that certain states $x_{\mathrm{init}},x_{\mathrm{goal}}$ will be rejected, and the state trajectory will never reach the goal.
+In practice, we can ensure the assumption holds by choosing appropriate HOCBF hyper-parameters. \end{rem} \begin{lem} \cite{li2016asymptotically} Given two trajectories $\phi$ and $\phi'$, as well as a period $T \geq 0$, such that $\phi(0)=\phi'(0)=x_{\mathrm{init}}$, the trajectories can be bounded by control